mrwizard82d1/complete-ai-ml-ds/Features in Data.md

 			- Sex
 			- Heart Rate
 			- Chest Pain
+		- AKA, "feature variables"
-- Different kinds of variables
+- Different kinds of feature variables
 	- Numerical - a number
 	- Categorical - one of a number of sets
 	- Derived - calculated from other variables